SamuelClucas/Dot/README.md

 [link]
 strict_duplicates = true
 auto_import = true
-Run:

-bash
-Copy
-Edit
 ..
-📌 Design Goals
+## Design Goals
-🧼 Clarity: Nothing implicit.
+Clarity: Nothing implicit.
 Every symbol has meaning.

-🧠 Discipline: You own memory.
+Discipline: You own memory.
 The compiler enforces it.

-🚀 Efficiency: Clean transpilation to C/C++ — fast, small binaries.
+Efficiency: Clean transpilation to C/C++ — fast, small binaries.

-🎭 Elegance: A symbolic language that reflects how you live and think.
+Scope autonomy: Scope is defined by a simple principle: you wield it however you wish.

-🔍 Status
+## Status
-✅ Basic syntax and transpiler prototype complete
+Basic syntax and transpiler prototype complete Expanding function sets, conditionals, and strict validation
-🚧 Expanding function sets, conditionals, and strict validation 🧪 Future: direct LLVM backend, REPL, .dotbuild system
+Future: direct LLVM backend, REPL, .dotbuild system

-🤍 Creator’s Note
+🤍 **Creator’s Note:**
 dot was born from a life shaped by constraint, vigilance, and the need to leave no trace.
 It’s a language for those who feel their memory like a room they must clean before they leave.
 If this speaks to you, you're already part of it.